Federal Perkins Loan Program

 Rensselaer, New York 12144-3440

-The records of the SUNY Student Loan Service Center are assigned loan account numbers.
+The records of the SUNY SLSC are assigned loan account numbers.
 Each borrower is assigned a unique 9 digit student identification number which begins with the numbers 898.
-It is extremely important to include your loan account number on all payments and correspondence to the SUNY Student Loan Service Center.
+It is extremely important to include your loan account number on all correspondence to the SUNY SLSC.
 Unidentified items may result in delayed responses to your inquiries and/or misapplication of payments.

 Q: What are the Exit Interview and Repayment Agreement?

 All borrowers are required to complete an Exit Interview Questionnaire and Repayment Agreement prior to leaving the campus.
-Failure to complete the exit interview process can result in an administrative hold being placed on your diploma, transcripts and registration status.
+This process may be conducted by the Financial Aid or Student Accounts Office, whichever has been designated to perform this task at your campus.
 If you signed your Perkins promissory note electronically, you have the option to fully complete the exit interview process online.

 Q: How can I change my address?

-You are required under the terms of the loan agreement to keep the SUNY Student Loan Service Center informed of any change in your name or address.
-Leaving a forwarding address notice with the Postal Service is not considered official notification of a change in address.
-Failure to properly notify the SUNY Student Loan Service Center may negatively impact your credit rating if we are unable to locate you and service your account.
-The change of address form can be found here.
+You are required under the terms of the loan agreement to keep the SUNY SLSC informed of any change in your name or address.
+Leaving a forwarding address notice with the U.S. Postal Service is not considered official notification of a change of address.
+Failure to properly notify the SUNY SLSC may negatively impact your credit rating if SLSC staff are unable to locate you and service your account.

 Q: Is there a repayment grace period?

-Once your loan account information is established at the SUNY SLSC, you will be sent an acknowledgment statement confirming your information that the campus submitted.
+Once your loan account information is established at the SUNY SLSC, you will be sent a Truth-In-Lending statement confirming your loan information as submitted by the campus.
 You will also receive periodic reminders during the grace period as to when repayment is due to start.
 Repayment is required to begin at the end of your initial grace period, which is determined by the regulations in effect at the time the loan was granted.
 Currently, the grace period is nine months following your separation from the loan-granting campus.

 If you are in the military reserves, you may qualify for an additional grace period.
 Under Federal law, the initial grace period excludes any period during which a borrower, who is a member of the reserve component of the Armed Forces named in Title 10, Sec.
 10101 of the United States Code, is called or ordered to active duty for more than 30 days.
 Any single excluded period may not exceed 3 years and includes the time necessary for the borrower to resume enrollment at the next available regular enrollment period.
 You must contact the SUNY SLSC if you believe you are entitled to this additional grace period.